DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 Although the Holy Spirit is the perfect consultant in the matter of purpose, yet if you don’t consult Him, you will remain ignorant or confused in the matter of your purpose in life.

-Therefore, to find your purpose in life you will need to build intimacy with the Holy Spirit by spending quality time to pray in the Holy Spirit (praying in tongues), in studying and meditating in God’s Word, and in listening to the Holy Spirit (Jude 1:20, 1 Cor.
+Therefore, to find your purpose in life you will need to be more conscious of the indwelling presence of the Holy Spirit in you by spending quality time to pray in the Holy Spirit (praying in tongues), in studying and meditating in God’s Word, and in listening to the Holy Spirit (Jude 1:20, 1 Cor.
 14:2).

 When you ask the Holy Spirit for your unique purpose or mission in life, He will definitely reveal it to you in the way you will understand.
 The Holy Spirit can lead you to your purpose in God’s Word (Luke 4:17-21).